 Program Prerequisites: Are you ready for online learning?

-The ILT Certificate program is offered primarily through online instruction.
+The Instructional Technology Specialist Certification program is offered primarily through online instruction.
 Depending on your institution's/district's needs, there may be some face-to-face meetings, but, typically a majority, if not the entirety, of course instruction is completed online.

 As an online learner, you will need: